Tiz the Law is a big favorite in a Derby unlike any other

 LOUISVILLE, Ky.
-(AP) — Forget the mint juleps in souvenir glasses, men in searsucker suits and women wearing hats exploding in a floral frenzy.
+(AP) — Forget the mint juleps in souvenir glasses, men in seersucker suits and women wearing hats exploding in a floral frenzy.
 The Kentucky Derby still has horses — Tiz the Law is the biggest favorite in 31 years — but just about everything else makes the 146th edition unlike any other.

 “It’s going to be weird,” said five-time Derby-winning trainer Bob Baffert.